FEMR/femr/README.md

 For more information on contributing, please see the CONTRIBUTING.md file.
 For details regarding installation and deployment, continue reading.

-Add play framework to your PATH environment variable if you haven't done so already.
-For more information, visit the official [PlayConsole](https://www.playframework.com/documentation/2.3.x/PlayConsole) page.

 #### 1. Edit application.conf accordingly.
 #### 2. Enter the console.